 If this were true, it would have its own serious implications as a campaign finance violation.

-Back to the most current purported recording surrounding the Trump administration, The White House has yet to confirm if Manigault's alleged recording was taken in The Situation Room or that it was Kelly's voice on the tape.
+Now, back to the most current purported recording surrounding the Trump administration.
+The White House has yet to confirm if Manigault's alleged recording was taken in The Situation Room or that it was Kelly's voice on the tape.
 However, something tells me that this won't be the last we're hearing from Manigault, so buckle up.